ttran48/AWS-Project/CodeBuild.md

 - There is no limit to the number of objects that can be stored in a bucket and no difference in performance whether you use many bucketsor just a few.
 You can store all of your objects in a single bucket, or you can organize them across several buckets.
+- The maximum size of a file that you can upload by using the Amazon S3 console is 78 GB
 - Amazon S3 creates buckets in the AWS Region that you specify.
 You can choose any AWS Region that is geographically close to you to optimize latency, minimize costs, or address regulatory requirements.
 For example, if you reside in Europe, you might find it advantageous to create buckets in the EU (Ireland)